National Museum of Pyrotechnics (Munapi)

 Photography

-Non-flash photography is generally allowed; check signs for restrictions.
+Non-flash photography is generally allowed; check signage.

 WiFi